waltligon/orangefs/doc/basics.md

 we create a sequence of states that always leave the file system directory hierarchy in a consistent state.
-The file is either there (and ready to be accessed) or it isn't.
+The file is either there (and ready to be accessed) or it isn’t.
 All PVFS2 operations are performed in this manner.

 This approach brings with it a certain degree of complexity of its own;